spleider/SongsBot/README.md

 3) **datamanager.py** it takes care of creating the connection to the initial links database and managing the whole module for the creation of the new textual database.
    It calls inside methods created in the scraper.py module (which allows you to carry out the work of retrieving the textual content from the pages).

-4) **queresSpar.py** contains the method to perform the SparQL query to DBpedia
+4) **queriesSparQL.py** contains the method to perform the SparQL queries to DBpedia

 5) **responsebuilder.py** it returns scores to the artists based on the keyword match within the reviews themselves.

-6) **youtube_module.py** contains the useful method to return the link of the youtube video corresponding to the artist sought (providing the first useful result)
+6) **youtube_module.py** contains the useful method to return the link of the YouTube video corresponding to the artist sought (providing the first useful result)

 **Usage of the bot**